 After installing and activating the WooCommerce Fast Cart plugin, go to WooCommerce → Settings → Fast Cart, and in the cart contents section, deselect the product image item and the product images will not be displayed on the cart page.
 Simple as that!

 WooCommerce Fast Cart is perfect for giving your shoppers a more streamlined and swift checkout experience.
 Using it can reduce the cart abandonment rate by shortening the checkout process.

 Product images matter - but not for every store!

 If you don’t have product images, don’t need them, or can only access low-quality photos, you’re in luck.
-The WooCommerce Product Table plugin makes it simple to design a WooCommerce product list without images, or to keep product photos small and understated.
+The WooCommerce Product Table plugin makes it simple to design a WooCommerce product list without images, or to make WooCommerce hide products without images.
 What’s more, the product table you design will be fully dynamic, streamlining your customers’ buying experience.

 Do you have any questions about how to use WooCommerce Product Table on your own site?
 Let us know in the comments section below!

 I have some requirements and I think your plugin could solve them all: